Batman: Arkham City: Awards

 The Daily Telegraph awarded the game Best Original Score (Nick Arundel) and Game of the Year, with a statement that said: "as a video game, it's a magnificent piece of work, but it also shines as a unique, lovingly-crafted slice of Batman fiction."
 The newspaper also nominated the game for: Best Director (Sefton Hill); Best Acting Performance (Mark Hamill and Nolan North); and Best Developer (Rocksteady Studios).
 The game was nominated for Game of the Year and Best Game Design at the Game Developers Choice Awards, and Game Audio Network Guild award's for Music of the Year, Best Soundtrack Album, Best Audio Mix, and Best Original Vocal – Choral for the track "Main Theme".
 The game was named the Best Action/Adventure Game and Best Overall Game of 2011 as part of the 2011 Yahoo!
 Games Game of the Year awards.
 Batman: Arkham City received several honors from GameTrailers, including Best Xbox 360 Game of the Year, Best PC Game of 2011, as well as Best Action/Adventure game.
 It also won the Best Action-Adventure Game award at the 2012 Golden Joystick Awards, and was nominated for Top Gaming Moment for the game's ending, Best DLC for "Harley Quinn's Revenge", and the overall Ultimate Game of the Year.
 It was nominated for Game of the Decade at the 2012 Spike Video Game Awards.

 According to Metacritic, the PlayStation 3 version of the game was the highest-rated game of 2011; and across all formats, the game was tied with the role-playing game The Elder Scrolls V: Skyrim as the highest-rated game of 2011.
 This also tied Arkham City for the sixth-highest-rated game ever.

 Batman: Arkham City appeared on several lists of the top video games of 2011, including these: number 1 by E!
-Online, and CNET; number 2 by Gamasutra; number 3 by Digital Spy, Joystiq, VentureBeat, and Wired; number 5 by the Associated Press, and Time; and number 10 by the Daily Mirror.
+Online, and CNET; number 2 by Gamasutra, CNN, and Slant Magazine; number 3 by Digital Spy, Joystiq, VentureBeat, and Wired; number 5 by the Associated Press, and Time; and number 10 by the Daily Mirror.

-Several international video game websites and magazines labeled Arkham City as their favourite Game of the Year and as their favourite Action/Adventure Game.
+Several international video game websites and magazines labeled Arkham City as their favorite Game of the Year and as their favorite Action/Adventure Game.